EirikBergesen/DAT250-Labs/dat250-expass1.md

 Creating account Heroku.
 After creating my account and validating my email, Heroku tells me that my account credidentials are invalid.
 I closed the browser and went to the official Heroku site again, end then it worked.

+PostgreSQL
+I am not able to use the commands even after doing the install and adding "C:\Program Files\PostgreSQL\13\bin" to PATH.